Our SEND information report contributing to the Local Offer.

 Funding for SEN

-Homefield Primary School receives funding directly to the school from the Local Authority to support the needs of learners with SEN.
+Homefield Primary School receives an amount of funding directly to the school from the Local Authority to support the needs of learners with SEN. Extra funds may be directed from the school budget to "top up" this provision.